Jatoxo/Ryujinx/README.md

 - **GPU**

-  The GPU emulator emulates the Switch's Maxwell GPU using the OpenGL API (version 4.4 maximum) through a custom build of OpenTK.
+  The GPU emulador emulates the Switch's Maxwell GPU using the OpenGL API (version 4.4 maximum) through a custom build of OpenTK.
 There are currently four graphics enhancements available to the end user in Ryujinx: disk shader caching, resolution scaling, aspect ratio adjustment and anisotropic filtering.
 These enhancements can be desired in the GUI.

 - **Input**